Huge iceberg towers over Canadian town

 - Tourists are flocking to the town of Ferryland to get pictures of the iceberg

-(CNN)Canada's "Iceberg Alley" is living up to its name this spring, and tourists are flocking to the town of Ferryland to see a the behemoth that has grounded just off shore.
+(CNN)Canada's "Iceberg Alley" is living up to its name this spring, and tourists are flocking to the town of Ferryland to see the behemoth that has grounded just off shore.

 The iceberg towers over the picturesque town, which is about an hour south of St. John's on the east coast of Newfoundland and Labrador.
 The Canadian Ice Service classified it as "large," which means it has a height of 151-240 feet and is between 401 and 670 feet long.